VP Pence Says US Ready to Defend Its Interests and Regional Allies After Saudi Aramco Attack

-The US was prepared to respond to the "Iranian" attack on Saudi Arabia's oil fields, US Vice President Mike Pence has announced.
+The US is "locked and loaded" prepared to respond to the "Iranian" attack on Saudi Arabia's oil fields, US Vice President Mike Pence has announced.

 "In the wake of this weekend's unprovoked attack on several oil facilities in Saudi Arabia, I promise you, we're ready," Pence said, speaking at a Heritage Foundation event in Washington, DC on Tuesday.

-.@vp Mike Pence responds to Iran attack on Saudi oil field: “I promise you, we’re ready.”
-The military is funded and prepared. @heritage pic.twitter.com/3U5VzJAcxy— Tyler O'Neil (@Tyler2ONeil) 17 сентября 2019 г.
+Reiterating Trump's claim Monday that was 'looking like' Iran was behind the attacks, Pence said the US intelligence community, "at this very hour, is working diligently to review the evidence," with Secretary of State Mike Pompeo heading to Riyadh "to discuss our response."

+According to Pence, if Iran was behind the attacks, it would be just "the latest in a series of increasingly dangerous escalations instigated by the Islamic Republic."

-Praising on the Trump administration's recent success in securing $738 billion for the US military, Pence said that "To provide for the common defence is the first object of the federal government."
+Praising on the Trump administration's recent success in securing $738 billion for the US military, the vice president said that America's "active duty personnel are now the best equipped, best trained and most technologically advanced fighting force in the history of the world."

+Pence's comments follow a series of statements by US officials including President Trump accusing Iran of attacking Saudi Aramco's oil fields on Saturday.

+Earlier Tuesday, an anonymous US official told AFP that the US was now certain that the attack was launched from Iranian soil, and involved the use of cruise missiles.

 All comments